TheCodeSummoner/dof-discord-bot/README.md

 ### Prerequisites

 1. You must have Python 3.6 or higher installed.
 You can get it from the [official website][4].
-2. You must provide a Discord token - either through an environment variable `DOF_TOKEN` or by creating the `token.txt` file in `res` directory - for more information following the instructions when attempting to run the bot without the token.
+2. You must provide a Discord token - either through an environment variable `DOF_TOKEN` or by creating the `token` file in `res` directory - for more information following the instructions when attempting to run the bot without the token.
 3. You must either install the package (see below) or make sure to install all dependencies (see `setup.py`).